 He published his second Urdu book, Quran-e-Natiq, in which he highlighted the message of love and unity of mankind – preached and practiced by the Holy Prophet (peace be upon him).
 Literary circles all over the world have praised the book.

 The Urdu Academy, Delhi, has given ‘Linguistic Integrity Award’ to Lamba for the book in 2004.
-He has done intensive research on Iqbaliat and Islamiat and has delivered extempore lectures in India, Pakistan; and the US – fostering universal brotherhood and interfaith harmony. (more…)
+He has done intensive research on Iqbaliat and Islamiat and has delivered extempore lectures in India, Pakistan; and the US – fostering universal brotherhood and interfaith harmony.
+Continue reading

-Tagged: Amir Khusro, Cultural Ambassador, India, Iqbal, Lahore, Pakistan, Punjab, Punjabi, Surjit Singh Lamba
+Tagged Amir Khusro, Cultural Ambassador, India, Iqbal, Lahore, Pakistan, Punjab, Punjabi, Surjit Singh Lamba

 By Atif Nadeem in the NEWS